charlescc9/RoboND-Rover-Project/writeup_template.md

 including deep reinforcement learning, would be interesting to experiment with.

 However, since the problem was very well defined and tightly constrained, these relatively naive approached worked quite well.
-With a resolution of TODO and an average FPS around 35, I was able to map the environment fairly well, obtained around 75% TODO when mapping more than half of the terrain.
+With a resolution of 1920 x 1080 and good graphics quality and an average FPS around 35, I was able to map the environment fairly well, obtained greater than 60% fidelity for more than 40% of the map, while locating multiple rocks

-FPS and result